puzzle/hugo-techlab/labs/05_templates.md

 See https://gohugo.io/functions/where/ for more information.

 ## Exercise: list all the labs
 We would like to list all the labs on the homepage.
 For this we can use the `.Site.RegularPages` variable, that contains a list of all the pages.
-Edit `themes/mytheme/layouts/index.html` so it looks like this:
+Edit `themes/mytheme/layouts/index.html` so it looks like this (This file exists, but is empty.
+It was created with `hugo new theme`):
 ```
 <h1>homepage</h1>